Fibre and Fibre Max

 If you're already on a standard fibre plan, upgrading to gigabit fibre is easy - just give your broadband provider a call and ask to be upgraded, they'll take care of the rest.

-- Choose their own speed (i.e.: Unlike copper where you get the speed you get)
+- you can choose your own speed (unlike copper where you get the speed you get)

-- Fibre 100 is a great entry level connection
+- Fibre 300 is a great entry level connection for any household

 - Connect multiple devices